Visiting Scholar Fellowship

 - to draft a brief written report (800-1,000 words) describing their experiences and their results, to be submitted no later than thirty days following the award period;

 - to prepare and deliver to the TTU community a 45-minute presentation detailing the results of their research;

-- to include appropriate credit to Humanities Center at Texas Tech in any presentation or publication based on research performed during the award tenure.
+- to include appropriate credit to the Humanities Center at Texas Tech in any presentation or publication based on research performed during the award tenure.

 - An abstract of no more than 80 words describing your project.

-- A redacted C.V. of no more than 3 pages with an emphasis on work showing your suitability for undertaking the project you propose.
+- A C.V. of no more than 3 pages with an emphasis on work showing your suitability for undertaking the project you propose.

 Upon request, the TTU Humanities Center will help arrange for appropriate visa documents for foreign nationals.
-Likely a visiting Fellow would be granted the status of "Foreign Exchange Visitor" (J-visa).
+A visiting Fellow would be granted the status of "Foreign Exchange Visitor" (J-visa).
 A spouse and minor children may travel on the same visa as the scholar.
 The Humanities Center encourages foreign scholars to apply for the J-1 visa as per the standard procedures for visiting research scholars visiting the United States.
 We do not encourage scholars to apply for B or H visas.

 Send your application to email@example.com.
-In the subject line, put your last name Sp 2018 external fellow app (e.g., Washburn Sp 2018 external fellow app).
-Deadline is February 27th, 2017.
-We hope to have our selection made by May 10th, 2017.
+In the subject line, please include your last name and "Sp 2019 external fellow app" (e.g., Wasserstein Sp 2019 external fellow app).
+The deadline is March 10, 2018.
+The recipient will be informed by May 18, 2018.

-Visiting Scholar, Spring 2017
+Visiting Scholar, Spring 2018

-Barnaby presented his research on April 20, 2017 at 5:30 pm in B01 in the School of Art.
+Yeonhaun will present her research on April 25, 2018 at 5:30 pm in B01 in the School of Art.